The following range of microphones can also be supplied with authentic stands, cables and connectors.

 "Tripod" Version

-Used by Pathe and Movietone news crews, lighter and easier to set up than a mic stand, useful for interveiws and annoncements or at an event where and overall sound needed to be captured such as a crowd at a parade
+Used by Pathe and Movietone news crews, lighter and easier to set up than a mic stand, useful for interviews and announcements or at an event where and overall sound needed to be captured such as a crowd at a parade

 "Table Stand" Version